- Since 1986, Abbott Capital has deployed over $21 billion on behalf of our clients to over 500 funds around the world

 Separately Managed Accounts

 Abbott has managed separate accounts for clients since 1987.
 During that time, we have helped pension plan staff and trustees implement private equity solutions based on the individual client’s investment objectives and portfolio construction parameters.
-As of June 30, 2018, Abbott manages actively investing separate accounts for six institutional investors, representing over $5 billion in AUM.
+As of June 30, 2019, Abbott manages more than $5 billion in AUM for separately managed account investors.

 Depending on the client’s preferences, Abbott has the ability to build fully customizable separately managed accounts, structured as a traditional separate account, or as a fund-of one.
 For separately managed accounts, Abbott generally works with the client to design portfolio construction guidelines, including investment objectives, constraints, and preferences, as well as fulfilling monitoring and reporting obligations.